nawab312/Kubernetes/Kubernetes_Components.md

 ```

 **LoadBalancer**
-- Automatically provisions an external load balancer (cloud-provider specific).
-Exposes the Service to the internet with a public IP.
+- Exposes the Service to the internet with a public IP.
+- Service of type LoadBalancer requests an external IP from the cloud provider (AWS, GCP, Azure, etc.).
+If the external IP is stuck in "pending", the most common reason is that the cloud provider's LoadBalancer controller is not running or misconfigured.
 - Use Case: Production services that need external access, such as websites or APIs
 ```yaml
 apiVersion: v1